SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		With the given region you register an observer, that should wait for the pattern to be there or to appaear and is activated with the next call of ``observe()``.
-In the moment the internal find operation on the given pattern is successful during observation, your handler is called and the observation is paused until you return from your handler.
+In the moment the internal find operation with the given pattern is successful during observation, your handler is called and the observation is paused until you return from your handler.

+		With the first appearence, the observation for this event is terminated.
+		If you want the observation for this event to be continued, you have to use :py:meth:`SikuliEvent.repeat` before leaving the handler.

 	.. py:method:: onVanish(PS, handler)